Shufen-Yin/Data_Project_Portfolio/06_Data_Visualization/README.md

 ---

 This folder provides a **comprehensive showcase of advanced visualization skills**, from business insights to social data analysis, using interactive dashboards in Power BI and Tableau.
-> Datasets are not included due to size/privacy.
+Datasets are not included due to size/privacy.
 Please download from the official sources as described in each project if needed.

-This folder provides a **comprehensive showcase of advanced visualization skills**, from business insights to social data analysis, using interactive dashboards in Power BI and Tableau.